HRV Biofeedback

 Is there any real risk, and does it interact with medication?

-Zero serious adverse events are documented across the 100+ published RCTs; consumer devices are classified as wellness products and clinical systems as Class II (Lehrer 2014 review).
+Zero serious adverse events are documented across the 100+ published RCTs.
+Consumer devices are classified as wellness products and clinical systems as Class II medical devices.
 Transient mild lightheadedness in the first 2 to 3 sessions from unfamiliar slow breathing is the main report.
 Beta blockers blunt measurable HRV amplitude but do not abolish the training effect; practice remains useful.
 Pregnancy is a documented safe context with published RCT benefit in perinatal anxiety.
 Panic disorder may need a desensitization ramp with non-cardiac breathing apps first, then add the sensor.
+No FDA safety communications, no FAERS signals, no class actions across the modality.

 How This Score Could Change